Andrusska/d-spsim/README.md

 Disclaimer:
-This little piece of "entertainment Software" is a rework of the original SpankinfSim, produced on 4chan/d spanking thread and this other website everybody likes (animeotk).
+This little piece of "entertainment Software" is a rework of the original SpankinfSim, produced on 4chan/d spanking thread and this other website everybody likes (animeotkDOTcom).
 Due to unknown reasons the original author left and published the Sim's code.
 After reviewing the code, I decieded to implement this project in a language I´m more familiar with to simplify and eventually this project.
 This is just a port in another language (so far), but I´ll maybe add some features in the future.
 Idea and concept of this project belong to fellow anon, who left us some time ago.